isabella232/office-developer-client-docs.de-DE/docs/visio/runaddon-function.md

 ---
 # <a name="runaddon-function"></a>RUNADDON Function

-Führt ein Add-on oder ein Makro in einem VBA-Projekt (Microsoft Visual Basic für Applikationen) aus.
+Führt ein Add-On oder ein Makro in einem Microsoft Visual Basic for Applications (VBA)-Projekt aus.

 ## <a name="syntax"></a>Syntax

-RUNADDON (" *String* ")
+RUNADDON(" *string*  ")

 ### <a name="parameters"></a>Parameter